List of Marvel Comics characters: D: Dirtnap

-Dirtnap is a character appearing in American comic books published by Marvel Comics.

 Dirtnap is a mutant with body-switching abilities who is a member of the Dark Riders.

 Discus

-Discus (Tim Stuart) first appeared in Power Man #16 in December 1974, and was created by Tony Isabella and Billy Graham.
+Discus (Tim Stuart) first appeared in Power Man #16 in December 1974, and was created by Jenny Blake Isabella and Billy Graham.

-The youngest son of Tyler Stuart, a warden at Seagate prison, Tim Stuart is employed by Justin Hammer and given a costume, jet-pack, and assorted weaponry.
+The youngest son of Tyler Stuart, a warden at Seagate Prison, Tim Stuart is employed by Justin Hammer and given a costume, jet-pack, and assorted weaponry.
 He takes the name Discus, as his weapon of choice is a throwing disc; he usually carries disc-shaped flying blades.
 He is the younger brother of Stiletto.

 DJ

 DJ (Mark Sheppard) is a student at the Xavier Institute for Higher Learning who first appears in New X-Men: Academy X #2 (2004).

-Mark Sheppard was born in the fictional town of Bluewater Village as revealed in New X-Men.
-It was also revealed that his father was an alcoholic and his mother died when he was young.
-At the Xavier Institute for Higher Learning, DJ is a member of the Corsairs training squad who transfers to the Paragons squad.
-DJ is one of the many students depowered on M-Day, and later dies after a bus bombing.
-Years later, he is resurrected following the establishment of Krakoa and its resurrection protocols.
 DJ possesses the ability to manipulate energy based on the type of music he is listening to.

+DJ is a member of the Corsairs training squad who transfers to the Paragons squad.
+He is one of the many students depowered on M-Day, and later dies after a bus bombing.
+DJ was resurrected following the establishment of Krakoa and its resurrection protocols.
+Following the fall of Krakoa, he starts a band called She Attax with fellow mutant Shark-Girl.

+Doctor Danger

+Doctor Danger is a character created by Stan Lee and Jack Keller who appears in American comic books published by Marvel Comics, particularly its Old West-themed comic titles, usually as an enemy of Kid Colt.

+Jules Bergen is a criminal ventriliquist who wanders the late 19th century Old West in the supposed company of his partner, The Invisible Gunman, who consists of a hat and revolver which Bergen secretly controls using magnets and whose voice is performed by Bergen.
+When confronted, Bergen would trick his adversary into focusing on the more obvious threat (the Invisible Gunman), then shoot them with a gun hidden beneath his cloak.
+While terrorizing the town of River Bend, Bergen is confronted by Kid Colt, who after an initial defeat sees through the ruse and delivers Bergen to the authorities.

+In state prison, Bergen teams up with his fellow prisoners Sam "Scorpion" Scorpio and Bull Barton and breaks out after fighting Kid Colt, who was wrongly imprisoned at that time.
+Kid Colt also escapes and apprehends the trio, as well as the bounty hunter responsible for his imprisonment.
+Bergen, now using a powerful horseshoe magnet as his main weapon, later accepts Iron Mask's offer to join him, Fat Man and Bennington Brown as a member of their Circus of Crime, but the gang is stopped by Kid Colt.

+Bergen rejoins Iron Mask and Fatman as a member of Iron Mask's newly formed gang of Old West supervillains.
+However, they are confronted and defeated by Rawhide Kid, Two-Gun Kid, Phantom Rider and the time-stranded West Coast Avengers and delivered to the authorities.